networkoptix/nx_open/readme.md

     ```
     <build> -DcustomizationPackage=<customization.zip>
     ```
-    The built executables will be placed in `nx_open-build/bin/`, their names may depend on the customization package.
+    The built executables will be placed in `nx_open-build/bin/`.

 - To make a clean Release build with the distribution package and unit test archive, delete the build directory (if any), and run the command: